PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:45:48
+Last updated: 2024-04-02 18:46:54
-Random Quote: The only journey is the one within. - Rainer Maria Rilke
+Random Quote: One machine can do the work of fifty ordinary men.
+No machine can do the work of one extraordinary man. - Elbert Hubbard